medartus/Loa/README.md

 ## 📝 To do

 - [x] Desing & Prototype on Figma
-- [ ] Define constraints and objectives
+- [x] Define constraints and objectives
 - [x] Implement basic front-end interface
-- [ ] Train wit.ai agent on our intents
+- [x] Train wit.ai agent on our intents
-- [ ] Design and Connect Node API to wit.ai
+- [x] Design and Connect Node API to wit.ai
-- [ ] Gather data and design Recommendation Engine
+- [x] Gather data and design Recommendation Engine
-- [ ] Serve our APIS as services and host them
+- [x] Serve our APIS as services and host them
-- [ ] Finish front-end interface
+- [x] Finish front-end interface
-- [ ] Tests along the way
+- [ ] Test along the way

 <a name="usage"/>